jahan-addison/credence/credence/ir/README.md

 ## Table

-The `Table` serves as a pre-selection pass that constructs tables for functions, labels, and stack frames along with their corresponding local allocations.
-During this stage, it also performs vector management, out-of-range boundary checks, and type validation.
-The resulting data structures provide a foundation for generating type- and data-size-safe platform-specific machine code.
+The `Table` constructs a set of data structures in a [table object](/credence/ir/object.h) with allocations of functions, labels, vectors, and stack frames from the IR.
+During this stage, it also performs type checking, vector memory management, and out-of-range boundary checks via the [type checker](/credence/ir/types.h).
+The result provides a base for generating type- and size-safe platform-specific machine code.

 ## Example: